Charles-Zhang-Somewhere/Somewhere/README.md

 ```
-mvt and unit test

-File (Read) - Name: Shows all detail about a particular file (inckluding virtual file)
 Search ("find") + type + keywords (quoted): allow date entry, allow tag, allow file name, allow revision count
 Delete tag (and all files): require confirmation  (show how many are affected).
 Show report list after action.
+File (Read) - Name: Shows all detail about a particular file (including virtual file)
 Clean ("purge"): clean all deleted files.
 Require confirmation.
 Show report list after action.
+retag tags add/remove tags: filter select items then apply accordingly
+update file newtags: remove all old tags from a file and apply a new set of tags
+untag: When we do untag, remove empty tags
+For all operations that involve physical files, add filename translation (clipping), clip to a length of (including path)...
+Keep `_delete` and file extension
+For Add *: check and add only if the file is not home database and is not already added.
 ```

 > (let) Organization ends here.
 Already in final compact form.
 (The next step would be to enable embedding as an option, and support compression)